 Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Climate Change Ordinance No - - How has or will this be integrated with the HMP and how does this reduce risk?
-I l Other No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Climate Change Ordinance No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Other No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 PLANNING DOCUMENTS General/Comprehensive Plan Yes Stanhope Master Plan, 2019 Local Land Use Board Since its incorporation in 1904, the and has experienced little change transportation, and the continuing communities.
-With this change an improved to meet the surge of new felt, Borough officials prepared this in character.
-I disappearanc d growth come w business, inc s master plan.
-However, the spreading out of mee of vacant land in other areas is problems with schools, seweredustry, and residents.
-In recogni netropolitan area is sparking a tran age facilities, and s, increased sition in many I roads must be Capital Improvement Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Disaster Debris Management Plan No - - How has or will this be integrated with the HMP and how does this reduce risk?
+With this change an improved to meet the surge of new felt, Borough officials prepared thi in character. disappearanc d growth come v business, ine s master plan.
+However, the spreading out of n e of vacant land in other areas i e problems with schools, sewera dustry, and residents.
+In recogni netropolitan area s sparking a tran age facilities, and s, increased sition in many I roads must be Capital Improvement Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Disaster Debris Management Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Floodplain Management or Watershed Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Stormwater Management Plan Yes Stormwater Management Plan, February 2005 Local Borough Engineer How has or will this be integrated The plan addresses groundwater stormwater design and performan more acre of land.
-These standard and water quantity and the loss of describes long-term operation and addresses the review and update include low impact development to variance or exemption of the designation. recharge, stor ce standards i ds are intende groundwater d maintenance of existing ord echniques.
-Th mwater quantity, and stormwater for new major development, defind to minimize the adverse impact recharge that provides baseflow a measures for existing and future dinances and other planning doce in a component of this plan is er quality impacts ined as projects i ct of stormwater in receiving wat re stormwater fac cuments to allow that disturb one or runoff on water quality er bodies.
-The plan cilities.
-The plan also for project designs tha Stormwater Pollution Prevention Plan Yes Stormwater Pollution Prevention Plan, October 2020 Local Borough Engineer How has or will this be integrated The Stormwater Pollution Prevent with stormwater leaving a site. on sources that c ould come into contac Open Space Plan Yes Stanhope Master Plan, 2019 Local Land Use Board
+Stormwater Management Plan Yes Stormwater Management Plan, February 2005 Local Borough Engineer How has or will this be integrated with the HMP and how does this reduce risk?
+The plan addresses groundwater recharge, stormwater quantity, and stormwater quality impacts by incorporating stormwater design and performance standards for new major development, defined as projects that disturb one or more acre of land.
+These standards are intended to minimize the adverse impact of stormwater runoff on water quality and water quantity and the loss of groundwater recharge that provides baseflow in receiving water bodies.
+The plan describes long-term operation and maintenance measures for existing and future stormwater facilities.
+The plan also addresses the review and update of existing ordinances and other planning documents to allow for project designs that include low impact development techniques.
+The final component of this plan is a mitigation strategy for when a variance or exemption of the design and performance standards is sought.
+Stormwater Pollution Prevention Plan Yes Stormwater Pollution Prevention Plan, October 2020 Local Borough Engineer How has or will this be integrated with the HMP and how does this reduce risk?
+The Stormwater Pollution Prevention Plan is used to identify all potential pollution sources that could come into contact with stormwater leaving a site.
+Open Space Plan Yes Stanhope Master Plan, 2019 Local Land Use Board